 Peter joined the George Brown community in 2008 after having worked for many years in the hospitality industry in Canada, and abroad.
 Having studied in marketing and administration, fine arts, graphic design, and adult education, he adapted that learning and skillset to the college environment which has helped build a vigorous orientation and transition program for GBC students.

 In his role as the Coordinator of Orientation & Transition programs at GBC, he continually looks to develop meaningful and relevant programming to enhance engagement and success of all student groups, not just those that are new to the college.
 His favourite part of the role is working alongside students, staff and faculty to build programming that supports students from the day they accept their offer to their graduation.
-Outside of the college, he is a self-professed plant dad, a strong creative, traveller and lifelong learner.
+Outside of the college, he is a strong creative, traveller and lifelong learner.

 “Believe in yourself, learn, and never stop wanting to build a better world.”
 Mary McLeod Bethune